(This post was updated on May 2020)

 - Put together a welcome package (with the sorts of swag you might get at a conference).

 This column will be the first column a new employee will interact with.
 (The domain lead should have already completed all the cards in the Preparation column.)

 There are three basic pieces of information:

-Between them, your domain lead and your work companion will guide you and make sure you know what's what.
+Between them, your domain lead and your team companion will guide you and make sure you know what's what.

 This column has cards with initial tasks for the new employee.
-Generally, we expect it is possible to complete them all in the first week.
+Generally, we expect it should be possible to complete them all in the first week.

 We have a standard set of cards that are assigned to all new employees.
 But it's also common for a domain lead to add additional cards that are specific to the role being filled.